-While magic in itself has a charm of its own and is quite absorbing to watch for all age groups, for children it goes beyond a fun experience and has some educational benefits as well.
+While magic has a charm of its own and is quite absorbing to watch for all age groups, for children it goes beyond a fun experience and has some educational benefits as well.
 It urges them to explore beyond what is visible and realize the importance of concentration both in work and play.

 At this point it is imperative for a magician to understand that although children do not make good spectators they are a wonderful choice for a partner and getting them into the thick of the action would be like a dream-come-true for them.

-This is why magicians like Magic Bob Raynor who perform at birthday parties, schools, day camps and so on generally entail active participation from children and enable them to experience magic first hand.
+This is why magicians like Magic Bob Raynor who perform at birthday parties, schools, day camps and so on generally entail active participation from children and enable them to experience magic first-hand.

-Calling the birthday child on to the stage and making balls popping out of their ears will surely make his birthday special while the kids
+Calling the birthday child on to the stage and making balls pop out of their ears will surely make their birthday special while the kids

-Impressing kids with magic is not as difficult, as Magic Bob Raynor claims, provided certain basic guidelines are borne in mind before and during the performance.
+Impressing kids with magic is not as difficult as Magic Bob Raynor claims, provided certain basic guidelines are borne in mind before and during the performance.

-Some of the points which should be heeded while selecting magic tricks for kids are –
+Some of the points which should be heeded while selecting magic tricks for kids are:

-- It is essential to select magic tricks which correspond to the age of the children and complicated magic like card tricks and something that appears violent, harsh and serious should be duly avoided.
+It is essential to select magic tricks which correspond to the age of the children and complicated magic like card tricks and something that appears violent, harsh and serious should be duly avoided.

 Magic tricks and kids, it helps in many different ways and as the famous magician Ryan Oakes claims, it is possible for anyone to be a good magician.
 Of course he advocates that aspiring little magicians must start with simple tricks and then move on to more complex ones depending on their level of mastery.

 So while picking up the easier tricks, children need to use their memory a great deal in recalling all the steps, method of operation and all the paraphernalia that would be required.

 The concept of magic is difficult for kids to understand and questions are inevitable.
-On their part magicians need to respect this inquisitiveness and tackle the situation so that while the kids do not lose interest in the show they learn to respect the other’s talents as well.
+On their part magicians need to respect this inquisitiveness and tackle the situation so that while the kids do not lose interest in the show, they learn to respect the other’s talents as well.

-And there we leave it.
 Magic Tricks and Kids, great for them and a business for you.